 We sponsor and support numerous non-profits and patient advocacy groups and our employees donate their time.
-Our contributions help to support the work of non-profit organizations of all sizes, working in areas such as cancer research, community wellness, veteran support, hunger prevention, and environmental education around the globe.
+Our contributions help to support the work of non-profit organizations of all sizes, working in areas such as cancer research and patient support, community wellness, children in foster care, career development for women and teens, and environmental and scientific education.